mehulsinha73/pagerank/README.md

 ## Features

-- A Web Crawler that gets links between pages of website and store them in a SQL database.
+- A Web Crawler that gets links between pages of a website and stores them in a SQL database.
 Web crawler doesn't recrawl any pages already in the database

-- PageRank Algorithm is applied to the gathered databases of links and D3.js is used to visualize top N webpages with the highest pageranks
+- PageRank Algorithm is applied to the gathered databases of links and D3.js is used to visualize top N web pages with the highest pageranks

 - Pageranks can be recalculated without having to recrawl through webpages